-SHAREHOLDER PROPOSALS FOR THE 2023 ANNUAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS FOR THE 2024 ANNUAL MEETING OF SHAREHOLDERS

-If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the Company's 2023 Annual Meeting of Shareholders, the proposal must be in proper form (per Securities and Exchange Commission Regulation 14A, Rule 14a-8-Shareholder Proposals) and received by the Chief Financial Officer of the Company on or before November 24, 2022.
-Shareholder proposals to be presented at the 2023 Annual Meeting of Shareholders which are not to be included in the Company's proxy materials must be received by the Company no earlier than February 2, 2023, and no later than February 22, 2023, in accordance with the procedures set forth in the Company's Amended and Restated Bylaws.
-In addition to satisfying the foregoing requirements under the Company's Amended and Restated Bylaws, to comply with the universal proxy rules (once they become effective), shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 4, 2023
+If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the Company's 2024 Annual Meeting of Shareholders, the proposal must be in proper form (per Securities and Exchange Commission Regulation 14A, Rule 14a-8-Shareholder Proposals) and received by the Chief Financial Officer of the Company on or before November 24, 2023.
+Shareholder proposals to be presented at the 2024 Annual Meeting of Shareholders which are not to be included in the Company's proxy materials must be received by the Company no earlier than February 2, 2024, and no later than February 22, 2024, in accordance with the procedures set forth in the Company's Amended and Restated Bylaws.
+In addition to satisfying the foregoing requirements under the Company's Amended and Restated Bylaws, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 3, 2024.
+The Company intends to file a proxy statement and white proxy card with the Securities and Exchange Commission in connection with its solicitation of proxies for the Company's 2024 Annual Meeting of Shareholders.